TajuModding/Suggestion-Bot-1/README.md

 ## What's`src` and `dist`?

-`src` - Its the TypeScript version of the same bot.
+`src` - Its the TypeScript version of the same bot. <br>
-`dist` - Its the JavaScript Version of the same bot/
+`dist` - Its the JavaScript Version of the same bot

 ## Credits